DanielZiza/Conduit-Tester/README.md

 ## Cucumber (Gherkin) Support Enhanced for Behat Extension

 The Behat extension provides syntax highlighting and additional features for `.feature` files, enhancing readability and the writing experience.
 Additionally, it assists in generating automated test steps based on the steps defined in the scenarios.

-## Contribution

-Contributions are welcome!
-Feel free to open issues or pull requests to propose improvements, bug fixes, or new features.

-## Additional Resources